What is the Future Skills WA guarantee, and am I eligible?

-Financial hardship is also available for students that demonstrate that they can not afford to pay for their training and that they meet all the required criteria.
+Financial hardship is available for students undertaking a foundation skill qualification who can demonstrate that they can not afford to pay for their training and that they meet all the required criteria.

 Where a qualification attracts fees in excess of $1,500, JSW will not ask you to pay more than $1,500 at any one time.